markusbuchholz/urosa_underwater_autonomy/README.md

 The following repository contains the official implementation of **UROSA (Underwater Robot Self-Organizing Autonomy)**, a framework for building truly autonomous robots using a distributed network of AI agents in ROS 2. <br>
-Visit the official [web page](https://markusbuchholz.github.io/urosa.html) to check details.
+Visit the official [web page](https://markusbuchholz.github.io/urosa.html) for details.

 ## Introduction